Jehad1965/ICA-master/README.md

 Has your team completed the original architecture diagram, including incorporating feedback from your tutor? yes

-Has your team updated the diagram to show / comment upon how the final implementation differs from the intended?
+Has your team updated the diagram to show / comment upon how the final implementation differs from the intended No
-No

 Has your team provided a short document to sufficiently explain and justify your design choices (especially with respect to scalability and resilience)? yes

 Have you included copies of the agreed development plans for each team member?
 Yes

 Has your team discussed the peer point distribution for this element of the work? yes

 Have you included your proposed peer point distribution for this element within the README file? yes

 # Peer Marks:
 Ashley Hood 3.75